Home Maintenance Checklist

 Vacuuming, wiping off countertops and disinfecting the bathroom — these cleaning tasks may not seem like serious maintenance, but they can serve as preventive measures that help you avoid repairs or replacements in the future.

 Keeping your home clean and comfortable goes a long way toward creating a healthy environment.
-Grime builds up over time and can lead to aesthetic issues or potential health problems, like mold growth.
-Living in a tidy space even has mental health benefits for everyone in your family.
+Grime builds up over time, leading to aesthetic issues or potential health problems like mold growth.

-Every day, you can dust or disinfect surfaces, do laundry as necessary, make the bed, wash dishes and declutter any items that pile up.
-Taking a few minutes each day to tidy up and save yourself headaches in the future.
+Each day, you can dust or disinfect surfaces, do laundry as necessary, make the bed, wash dishes and declutter any items that pile up.
+Taking a few minutes each day to tidy up and can save you headaches in the future.

 Check Locks and Alarms

 The items you rely on most for your health and safety can also undergo the most wear and tear.
-For example, you probably use your locks and switch on your security system every single day.
-Each time you set the alarm or turn the lock, check the hardware.
+For example, you probably use your locks and switch on your security system daily.
+Check the hardware each time you set the alarm or turn the lock.
 Are any bolts loose?
 Tighten them up before turning in for the night.

 You should exercise the same vigilance with your carbon monoxide and smoke alarms.
 It takes just a few seconds to double-check that your carbon monoxide detectors are plugged in or that the smoke detectors throughout your home are working properly.
 These quick maintenance tasks can save lives.